deeplearning4j/deeplearning4j/spark.md

 Deeplearning4j's Spark training implementation has the ability to collect performance information (such as how long it takes to create the inital network, receive broadcast data, perform network fitting operations, etc).
 This information can be useful to isolate and debug any performance issues when training a network with Deeplearning4j on Spark.

-To collect these performance statistics, use the following:
+To collect and export these performance statistics, use the following:

 ```
     SparkDl4jMultiLayer sparkNet = new SparkDl4jMultiLayer(...);
     sparkNet.setCollectTrainingStats(true);     //Enable collection